 Young children relate to the character of little Llama in the various stories in this series.
 Rhyming text and colorful illustrations paired with meaningful topics such as separation anxiety, sharing, bullying, and tantrums is a recipe for success with the early childhood crowd!

 Karen Beaumont’s delightful rhyming text paired with David Catrow’s whimsical illustrations make for the perfect beginning of the year read-aloud that also builds self-esteem.
+Perfect to pair with an All About Me theme.

 More Book Lists from Pre-K Pages